nautkoncept/develdoe.github.io/_posts/2016-08-31-Planning-a-new-project.markdown

 ---
-title:  "Planning a new project"
+title: Planning a new project
+description: >-
-description: Planning is crucial in the early stages of starting a new project.
+  Planning is crucial in the early stages of starting a new project.
 Even though a good plan can't account for the unexpected, it can provide us with broad milestones.
-date: 2016-08-31 10:18:00
+date: 2016-09-01T10:18:00.000Z
+published: true
 ---

 Planning is crucial in the early stages of starting a new project.
 Even though a good plan can't account for